Gorsuch Pick For Top Court Fulfills Trump Campaign Pledge, Confirms Democrats' Fears

 "I am a man of my word.
 I will do as I say, something that the American people have been asking for from Washington for a very, very long time," Trump said Tuesday night.

-It was even reported that a "runner-up" candidate, Judge Thomas Hardimon of the 3rd Circuit of Appeals, had been summoned to Washington and might be present at the White House event Tuesday night.
-The notion conjured images of The Apprentice or other reality shows produced by Trump where contestants are kept in suspense on stage until a final winner is named.
+It was even reported that a "runner-up" candidate, Judge Thomas Hardiman of the 3rd U.S. Circuit Court of Appeals, had been summoned to Washington and might be present at the White House event Tuesday night.
+The notion conjured up images of The Apprentice or other reality shows produced by Trump where contestants are kept in suspense onstage until a final winner is named.

 In the end, the actual event was not nearly so dramatic or unconventional.
 A gathering of Republican senators, lawyers and other denizens of the judicial system filled the East Room and provided hearty applause.

-Among those praising the choice of Gorsuch was Mitch McConnell of Kentucky, the Senate majority leader who kept the Scalia seat vacant last year by refusing to process President Obama's nomination of Judge Merrick Garland.
-McConnell said the voters of Nov.
-2016 should have a say, and stuck by that even when it appeared those voters would choose Hillary Clinton to succeed Obama.
+Among those praising the choice of Gorsuch was Sen. Mitch McConnell of Kentucky, the Senate majority leader who kept the Scalia seat vacant last year by refusing to process President Barack Obama's nomination of Judge Merrick Garland.
+McConnell said the voters of November 2016 should have a say, and stuck by that even when it appeared those voters would choose Hillary Clinton to succeed Obama.

 When Trump won the Electoral College, McConnell's gamble paid off.
 He has since made it clear he will "guarantee" Trump's nominee is not only considered but confirmed.
 He has only 52 Republican votes toward the 60 needed to cut off debate on a nominee, but he can either recruit eight Democrats or change the rules to make the filibuster unavailable in this instance.